gitcoinco/grants-stack/packages/round-manager/docs/EncryptingPII.md

 **To Decrypt data**

-Assuming the `unifiedAccessControlConditions` was set to `isRoundOperatorAccessControl`, then upon recieving the encrypted content, round-manager would use `decryptString` to decrypt the encrypted data
+Assuming the `unifiedAccessControlConditions` was set to `isRoundOperatorAccessControl`, then upon recieving the encrypted content, round-manager would use `decryptString` to decrypt the encrypted data.

+Ideally when the project applies to the round, the would be expected to pass:

+- `encryptedString`
+- `encryptedSymmetricKey`

 Here is an example of the entire flow in action.